Stylish, comfortable, practical, innovative nursing bras and maternity clothes that show off your style and nothing else!

 Why breastfeeding

-Breastfeeding aids in the protection of your baby from certain diseases and
+Breastfeeding help to protect your baby from certain diseases and

 infections such as: ear infection, Meningitis, Pneumonia, wheezing,

-bronchitis, Diarrhea, Vomiting and allergies.
-Although, formula is
+bronchitis’s, Diarrhea, Vomiting and allergies.
+Although formula is

 a healthy way to feed your baby, breastfeeding has the advantage

-of giving your baby vitamins, protein, sugar and fat from a
+of giving your baby all the vitamins, protein, sugar and fat from a

 The protection against allergies and diseases that breast milk is